englisb/4sp4-2025-coursework/README.md

 - Before the end-to-end C++ implementation, develop and optimize the `MM` and `MV` kernels.
 For `MV` benchmarking.
 - Document the optimization strategies applied to each operation and provide an analysis of the resulting performance improvements.

-**Implementation Justification:**
-The dense neural network implementation optimizes for the CPU memory hierarchy by prioritizing GEMM over GEMV, as GEMV suffers from poor cache reuse where elements are utilized only once, making it fundamentally memory-bound regardless of optimization.
-While the Python baseline ensures correctness (~91% accuracy), the C++ approach addresses the poor temporal and spatial locality of naive implementations by employing SIMD vectorization (AVX/AVX2) to process 4–8 floats simultaneously for instruction-level parallelism and OpenMP to maximize bandwidth across 20 cores.
-The most significant gain stems from cache-aware tiling, which blocks matrix dimensions (e.g., 32×32) to fit working sets entirely within the L1 cache (4KB << 32KB limit) rather than repeatedly accessing slow DRAM (268MB >> 256KB L2 limit); this transforms the workload to be compute-bound, boosting cache hit rates from <10% to >95%, reducing effective latency from ~200 cycles to ~4 cycles, and delivering a 40–50x speedup

 ### Task 2: Sparse Neural Network
 - Implement a pruning algorithm to sparsify the weight matrices (in `script/sparsify_weight.py`).
 Magnitude\-based pruning